theCMack/ssm-ami-automation/README.md

 1. The  lambda function is subscribed to the official SNS topic `arn:aws:sns:us-east-1:137112412989:amazon-linux-ami-updates`
 2. The SSM automation document is triggered with the latest AMI  when a new SNS notification is received
-3. Automation document launches encrypts new AMI
+3. Automation document launches and encrypts the new AMI
 4. CloudWatch Event gets notified when the SSM has finished or failed the execution.
 It sends a message to the SNS topic which is subscribed by the notification email.

 Creating stack